 EMPLOYEE VOICE BEYOND THE FIRM

-To achieve economic democracy, is it enough for employees to have a voice within the firm for which they work?
-Possibly.
-But perhaps not.
+To achieve economic democracy, is it enough for people to have equal voice within the firm for which they work?
 Governments make a lot of decisions that directly and indirectly affect the economy.
-Suppose the political system is democratic but employers or affluent individuals spend a great deal of money and time to influence government decision making.
-In this scenario, workers would have equal economic voice in principle, but not in practice.
+Suppose employers and affluent individuals use their financial resources to exert disproportionate influence over government policy making.
+In this scenario, workplace democracy wouldn’t translate into broader economic democracy.

 One way to prevent this is to set up a practice of regularized employee input into government decision making.
 A number of rich democratic nations have done this.
 Typically it involves labor union representatives sitting together with employer representatives and government officials to discuss or negotiate over issues of economic and social policy — sometimes a single issue, sometimes the full range of government economic interventions.
 This institution is called “concertation” or “corporatist concertation.”37